Guide for Graduates

 You can change your status by filling out the form Skift medlemsstatus fra studerende til nyuddannet (Change membership status from student to graduate) at Mit AKA (you can find a link to the form at the end of this guide).

-If you have had a full-time job during your studies and earned more than 20,000 DDK per month, please call us before you change your status.
-Because of your job, you may be able to receive a higher unemployment benefit rate.
+and earned more than 20,000 DDK per month, please call us before you change your status.
+Because of your job, you may be able to receive an unemployment benefit rate as employee (lønmodtager).
+In that case you must change your status to lønmodtager instead of nyuddannet.

 If you are not a student member